-The property is located at Section 23, Township 3N, and Range 73W, Boulder County.
-It is located in the Allenspark Fire Protection District (303-747-2586).
+The property is located at Section 05, Township 15, and Range 71W on 1601 Magnolia Rd in Boulder County.
+The fire protection district is the Sugarloaf Fire Protection District (303-442-1050).
 There are no existing structures on the site.
-A new residence and detached garage/studio/shop, which will have a total of 3,250 square feet, is proposed for this site.
-The lot is 3.12 acres in size and has a modest ~5-7% percent slope with a southeast aspect.
-The site is at 8,300 feet in elevation and located in a valley which is relatively dry.
-The main road to the north and a two-track road to the east of the residence create small natural barriers that may help stop or slow the spread of a surface/crown fire on the site.
+A new residence which will have a total of 4,093 square feet (sq/ft) and a detached 590 sq/ft garage are proposed for the site.
+The lot is 16.79 acres in size and has a modest ~10-50 percent slope with a south-southeast aspect.
+The site is at 6,900 feet in elevation and located on a midslope which is relatively dry.
+The main road to the north, Magnolia Rd, and an old mining road to the south create a small natural barrier that may help stop or slow the spread of a surface fire on the site.